 Eurostar (first class, standard premier) London to Paris; TGV Paris to Mâcon (times confirmed 2 months before departure); private coach; accommodation as described below; breakfasts and 6 dinners with wine or beer, soft drinks, water and coffee; all admissions; all tips for waiters, porters, drivers; all taxes; the services of the lecturer and tour manager.

 Hôtel Le Rempart, Tournus: a 4-star hotel formerly a 15th-century guard house, located on the ramparts of the town.
 Hostellerie du Chapeau Rouge, Dijon: a centrally located, comfortable 4-star hotel furnished to a high standard.
 Hôtel Le Parc des Maréchaux, Auxerre: 3-star hotel in a delightful 18th-century hôtel particulier.

-There are no twin rooms at the Hôtel Le Parc des Maréchaux – please contact us for a supplement to book two single rooms at this hotel if you need a twin bedded room.
+Single rooms are doubles for sole use throughout.
+There are no twin rooms at the Hôtel Le Parc des Maréchaux.
+Contact us for a supplement to book two single rooms at this hotel if you need a twin bedded room.